What's it like for students at WGU?

 Find out if your business management skills are in line with opportunities in today's job market.
 These links can help you set your sights on a career in business management:

 Business Management professionals plan, direct, and coordinate operational activities of the companies and organizations that employ them.
 Many top executives who reach the top echelons of management start out with at least a bachelor's degree in an area that focuses on a broad spectrum of skills, including communication, decision-making, leadership, management, problem-solving, and time management.
+Since business management salaries vary from place to place, you may find yourself networking to find the best career fit.

 Your professional growth and development will be largely directed by you, and the surest way to achieve success is to make sure your business management resume is up-to-date with skills that meet the demands and expectations of today's complex organizational environments.